Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

 Hypnosis is a trance-like state characterized by extreme relaxation, increased suggestibility, and heightened imagination.

-Self-hypnosis occurs when you intentionally put yourself in this state without the help of a hypnotherapist.
+For self-hypnosis, you intentionally put yourself in this state without the help of a hypnotherapist.

 If you’ve ever found yourself entranced by a crackling fire or ocean waves, you’ve experienced self-hypnosis.